yottaltd/alloy-interview-infrastructure-test/README.md

 We have been instructed that the database must use the `postgres:15-alpine` image, have the following credentials passed through environment variables `POSTGRES_USER: postgres`, `POSTGRES_PASSWORD: postgres` and store the data at in `/var/lib/postgresql/data`.
 The cache must use `redis:alpine` image and have a storage attached to it to store the votes in `/data`.

-Along with this we also need a debug deployment based off of `Alpine Linux`.
+Along with this we also need a debug deployment based off of `alpine:latest`.
 Through debug deployment we should be able to run:

 * Network diagnostic commands, e.g. ping, tracert, etc.
 * Redis querying through the `redis-cli` tool